 Why bubble foam?

-- It’s light, soft, and full of pops and fizz, which is highly entertaining.
+- It’s light, soft, and full of pops and fizz, which is highly entertaining with extra sensory input.

 - Kids can poke, scoop, and smash the bubbles, building hand-eye coordination and surprisingly strong hands.